carbonplan/research/articles/dac-calculator-explainer/index.md

 <ParameterScenario
   figureNumber={6}
+  figureCaption={
-  figureCaption={'Summary for an NGCC scenario that does not achieve carbon removal.'}
+    'Summary for an NGCC scenario that does not achieve carbon removal.'
+  }
   energySource={'NGCC'}
   capEx={2027}
   electricReq={6.1}